Surviving a Biological Warfare (BW) Attack.

 The creation and stockpiling of biological weapons ("offensive biological warfare") was outlawed by the 1972 Biological Weapons Convention (BWC) Signed by over 100 countries.
 The BWC remains in force and it prohibits storage, stockpiling and usage of these weapons.
 Many countries currently pursue defensive BW research (defensive or protective applications) which are not prohibited by the BWC.

-As a tactical weapon, the main military problem with a BW attack is that it would take days to be effective and, therefore, unlike a nuclear or chemical attack, would not immediately stop an opposing force.
+The main military problem with a BW attack as a tactical weapon is the time it takes to be effective and, therefore, unlike a nuclear or chemical attack, would not immediately stop an opposing force.
 Some biological agents (especially smallpox, plague and tularemia) have the capability of person–to–person transmission via aerosolized respiratory droplets, which can be undesirable, especially if they are transmitted to unintended target populations, including neutral or even friendly forces.
 Containment of transmission is less of a concern for terrorists and the threat of such a terrorist attack is ever present.

 Ideal characteristics of biological weapons targeting humans are high infectivity, high potency, non–availability of vaccines and delivery as an aerosol.